HM33-Alt/shape-cast/README.md

 Amazon Q Developer was instrumental in the development process:
 - Code Generation: Used to generate the initial HTML structure and game canvas setup
 - Best Practices: Provided guidance on game implementation and structure
-- Abidance of Good SWE Principles: Ensured that poor code practices were avoided (i.e. arrowhead, nested loops, poor code commit language)
+- Abidance of Good SWE Principles: Ensured that poor code practices were avoided as much as possible (i.e. arrowhead, nested loops, poor code commit language)
 - Code Review: Helped identify and fix potential issues in the implementation

 ## Features